Monday, July 27, 2020

 Each group of monsters controls part of the dungeon around where they are based.
 Due to the wandering monster tables, the overall groups must be a good part larger than the number of monsters that can be found "in lair", or those lairs would empty pretty quickly after 2-3 encounters.

 Kobolds.
 "The Crookshank Gremlins".
-They look like Gremilins from the eponymous movie, use kobold stats, and have the added weakness that daylight damages them for d6 radiant earch round.
+They look like Gremlins from the eponymous movie, use kobold stats, and have the added weakness that daylight damages them for d6 radiant each round.
 They control the North of the upper level, including rooms 35 and 37.
 In the spirit of the "Old Guard Kobolds" from Gygax, they are quite cunning and if they survive they learn tricks from the PCs, like spiking doors.
-They use what ever equipment they can - traps, baskets filled with poisonous insects, sticky or slippery plant sap, and flaming oil, all to tip the fight in their favor.
+They use whatever equipment they can - traps, baskets filled with poisonous insects, sticky or slippery plant sap, and flaming oil, all to tip the fight in their favor.
 They trained the carrion crawler ("the grub") at the entry to let them pass and forage in the forest for slugs, snails and fungi to eat.
 They fear the "stinkies" (troglodytes) and avoid them.
 They also fear the berserkers, They have not been to the pool room or locked rooms, and do not know of any secret doors but #14.
 They torture captured orcs (20% chance) to learn more about the "rock spiders" that the orcs talk about, and their dream is to capture and train those as steeds.
 They know giant caterpillars are too stupid to train - they tried and got poisoned/eaten.
 They lock up foes in the door maze.
 They trapped 2 trogs in the "training room" (I rolled a random encounter for trogs there).

 Berserkers.
 This small, all male group are based in 21 and control the South of the upper level and access to the fungus garden, one has the key.
 They eat the fungi and use luminescent ones as light sources.
 They know about the orcs and dangerous stinkers on the lower level and will not descend, and fight the kobolds.
 Due to the carrion crawler at the entrance they do not leave the dungeon.
 They are descendants form prisoners made in Roghan's and Zelligar's war against the barbarians and hate fighters and wizards - in their mind the two still live.
 They are brutal and rowdy but childlike.

 Orcs.
 Former slaves of the two founders, the warband controls areas 49, 50, 51 and the large caves nearby.
 They have no females or young, so every man lost is irreversible attrition.
 Their main diet is bats from 53 if they cannot get by the carrion crawler at the entrance because it moved beyond the secret doors.
 They fear rock spiders, have a truce with the goblins, and war against the berserkers and kobolds.
 They avoid the troglodytes due to their stench and don't like to pass by the "blob" in 46 or "old hag" in 51.
-Unbeknownst to them, the 30' deep oubliette they use for prisoners has a secret door that connects to the caves of chaos, area 51.
+Unbeknownst to them, the 30' deep oubliette they use for prisoners has a secret door that connects to the Caves of Chaos, area 51.

 Goblins.
 The Tonguesplitter tribe controls rooms 55 and 56, and are the only ones who know about the secret passage to 53 (but do not know 54).
 The bats in 53 form the base of their diet, and as they control the "back door", they also set traps and forage in the forest.
 They use the area to their advantage, sneaking and backstabbing, and use the pit in front of 56 to help protect against the trogs.
 They have an uneasy truce with the orcs.